timkulp/ItsNotMagic/Psionics.md

 # Psionics

 This adventure digs into the Psionic rules provided in [Unearthed Arcana](http://media.wizards.com/2017/dnd/downloads/UAMystic3.pdf).
-If your players have never worked with psionics before, this adventure can act as an introduction where players ease into the world of psionics ending the game as a level 1 Mystic.
+If your players have never worked with psionics before, this adventure can act as an introduction where players ease into the world of psionics ending the game as a Mystic.
 Along with the players having psionics, the main villain of the adventure, the Beast has psionics.

 In your adventuring party, select your most experience players to manifest psionics.
 The powers and rules are not for beginners.
 In the adventure hooks section, you will learn more about The Awakening hook.
-If you use that hook any players having the dreams will manifest psionic powers as they delve into the dungeon.
+If you use that hook any players having the dreams described will manifest psionic powers as they delve into the dungeon.
 Prior to the dungeon, the psionics will manifest as Wild Talents.

 ## Wild Talents

-In this adventure you can use the option Wild Talents rule for Psionics.
+In this adventure you can use the optional Wild Talents rule for Psionics.
 Wait, Wild Talents was that in the Unearthed Arcana article?
 No, you didn’t miss a section in the article, Wild Talents are not part of the 5th Edition Psionic Rules.
-The concept of Wild Talents was introduced to me in the Dark Sun campaign setting where the creatures of Athas (the world of Dark Sun) would randomly manifest psionic abilities, often uncontrollably.
+The concept of Wild Talents was introduced to me in the Dark Sun campaign setting where the creatures of Athas (the world of Dark Sun) would randomly manifest psionic abilities.

 In this adventure, players with the dreams pulling them here have had their psionic potential awakened by the rift between worlds.
 Like stories of people being able to do amazing things under duress, Wild Talents can manifest randomly or during times of stress.
 Use the table below to determine if a Wild Talent manifests, then use the Wild Talent Manifestation Table to determine what happens.

-### Table 1: Wild Talent Occurance
+### Table 1: Wild Talent Occurrence

 | d20 Roll | Effect                                                                             |
 | -------- | ---------------------------------------------------------------------------------- |